phase2/openatrium-drops-7/profiles/openatrium/libraries/respondjs/README.md

 - As you might guess, this implementation is quite dumb in regards to CSS parsing rules.
 This is a good thing, because that allows it to run really fast, but it's looseness may also cause unexpected behavior.
 For example: if you enclose a whole media query in a comment intending to disable its rules, you'll probably find that those rules will end up enabled in non-media-query-supporting browsers.

-- Respond.js doesn't parse CSS refrenced via @import, nor does it work with media queries within style elements, as those styles can't be re-requested for parsing.
+- Respond.js doesn't parse CSS referenced via @import, nor does it work with media queries within style elements, as those styles can't be re-requested for parsing.

 - Due to security restrictions, some browsers may not allow this script to work on file:// urls (because it uses xmlHttpRequest).
 Run it on a web server.